shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 (Described in more detail [here](AuxValueTarget.md))

-In the $\epsilon$ mechanism described above, we sometimes require $Q$ estimates for children nodes that have not yet been visited.
+In our not-yet-described $\epsilon$-mechanism, we might require $Q$ estimates for children nodes that have not yet been visited.

 To address this, we add a _child-value_ head ($V_c$) to our neural network, alongside the standard value head ($V$).